Underwater acoustic positioning system: Classes

-Long-baseline (LBL) systems, as in figure 1 above, use a sea-floor baseline transponder network.
+Long-baseline (LBL) systems, use a sea-floor baseline transponder network.
 The transponders are typically mounted in the corners of the operations site.
 LBL systems yield very high accuracy of generally better than 1 m and sometimes as good as 0.01m along with very robust positions This is due to the fact that the transponders are installed in the reference frame of the work site itself (i.e. on the sea floor), the wide transponder spacing results in an ideal geometry for position computations, and the LBL system operates without an acoustic path to the (potentially distant) sea surface.